greim/stoar/readme.md

 var Stoar = require('stoar');
 ```

-It's easy to make a Stoar.
+How to make a Stoar.

 ```js
 var store = new Stoar({